 - If you are taking CLEPS/DANTES exams at another location and you want the results to go to CCAF, their code is 7992, Community College of the Air Force, CCAF/DEAUX, 100 South Turner Blvd, Maxwell- Gunter AFB, AL 36114-3011.

-COMMUNITY COLLEGE OF THE AIR FORCE (CCAF) Web progress reports are down at this time.
+COMMUNITY COLLEGE OF THE AIR FORCE (CCAF):

 - Every enlisted member is automatically enrolled in a CCAF degree plan that coincides with their AFSC.
 To obtain your degree you must have your five level, meet residence requirements, 24 hours in your technical area, 6 hours in Leadership and Management (covered by ALS), 15 program electives and 15 Hrs in General Education which includes English, Math, Social Science, Speech and Humanities.
 Every degree is different in what credits can count in the technical area.
 If you are separation or retiring, your classes must end while you are still on active duty.

 - To check your degree plan, sign on to the AFVEC, under CCAF actions there is a link for your Web Progress Report.
 You will click on the Degree Title, and it will bring up your report.
 If you are registered in the wrong degree, or your tech school, ALS, or other military courses are not listed, please email email@example.com for an appointment.
 At this appointment, the counselor will advise you what courses/exams can be used to complete your CCAF degree.

 - To check to see if the courses you are planning on taking counts towards your CCAF degree go into your CCAF Web progress report, scroll down until you see "Civilian Course Conversion Table" (CIVCCT).
 You will input the state of your college and then select your college from the drop down menu.
 Hit retrieve, and a listing of all the courses accepted by CCAF and in what area (ex: Math, Social Science) will be listed on the table.